 Our marginal returns from TV advertising may also be negatively affected over time by declining viewership in certain age groups and changes in viewing patterns that reduce viewer exposure to advertising.
 In order to maintain or increase the effectiveness of our TV advertisements, we may need to develop new creative concepts in our advertisements, and these advertisements may not be as effective in terms of Return on Advertising Spend as those we have used in the past.
 If TV advertising becomes less effective or if we experience diminishing returns from TV advertising overall or in key markets, we may instead invest in other channels that may have a lower marginal Return on Advertising Spend.
 For example, we may, in order to maintain our brand awareness, need to invest in other advertising formats, such as online video, with which we have less experience and which may be less effective than TV advertising.
+We believe the COVID-19 pandemic has accelerated the shift from linear TV to digital formats and expect this trend to continue beyond the COVID-19 pandemic.
 If we are unable to maintain or enhance consumer awareness of our brand or to generate demand in a cost-effective manner, it may have a material adverse effect on our business, results of operations, financial condition and prospects.